aleph2c/miros/docs/_sources/recipes.rst.txt

    * it is not hard to network your federations with other federations across the internet (`systems of systems: miros-rabbitmq <https://aleph2c.github.io/miros-rabbitmq/index.html>`_)

-To program this way we use the Factory class from miros.
+To program this way we use the :ref:`Factory <recipes-creating-a-state-method-from-a-factory>` class from miros.

 Here is a simple example of a statechart within an object: